microsoft/playwright/docs/src/test-api/class-testproject.md

 * since: v1.34
 - type: ?<[string]>

-Name of a project that needs to run after this and any dependent projects have finished.
+Name of a project that needs to run after this and all dependent projects have finished.
 Teardown is useful to cleanup any resources acquired by this project.

 Passing `--no-deps` argument ignores [`property: TestProject.teardown`] and behaves as if it was not specified.